Iyankdesu/Iyankdesu/README.md

-## Hello!
+## Hello! ✨✨

 -----

-My full name is Muhammad Fajrian Nur Ibrahim, you can call me Fajrian, I'm also known as `iyankdesu` and `arunika`, why ?
+My full name is Muhammad Fajrian Nur Ibrahim 🤚, you can call me Fajrian 🍂, I'm also known as `iyankdesu` and `arunika`, why ?

-Well, Iyank is my childhood name, and Arunika is another version of name (?) i guess ?, it has the same meaning (Rise of the Sun).
+Well, Iyank 🌿 is my childhood name, and Arunika 🌼 is another version of my name i guess ?, it has the same meaning (Rise of the Sun).

-### Find me on :
+### Find me on ✉ :

 -----